cordoval/CCDNMessage/README.md

 -------------

-Download and install the pagerfanta bundle as it is required, ForumBundle will not function without it.
+Download and install the pagerfanta bundle as it is required, MessageBundle will not function without it.

 Follow the pagerfanta install instructions.

 Installation:
 -------------